creativecreatorormaybenot/clock/README.md

   + Windy: trim path of first the primary and then the smaller ones.

-* Create all eight themes.
+* Create all four color palettes.

 * Create an automated customization flow.